piastry/cifs-utils/mount.cifs.rst

 nohandlecache
   Disable caching of the share root directory handle.

+max_cached_dirs=arg
+  The maximum number of cached directories per share.
+Directories are cached locally when a lease is granted by the server, which improves performance by reducing network traffic.

+  By default, ``max_cached_dirs`` is set to 16 and can hold values between 0 and a maximum value of 2^32 - 1.

 handletimeout=arg
   The time (in milliseconds) for which the server should reserve the handle after a failover waiting for the client to reconnect.
 When mounting with